 watching an anurag kashyap film is a gamble...it is either phenomenal, effective and intense (black friday) or slow, baseless and incomprehensible (no smoking). 'dev d' is a classic example of kashyap's genre of cinema. you will either love it or hate it...its that simple.

-sarat chandra chatopadhyay's novel, dev d is 'devdas' made in the present tense. not only is it audacious, brash and raw but it also makes the story of a self-destructive, egoistic, romantic alcoholic seen three times already on screen interesting and nouvel
+based on sarat chandra chatopadhyay's novel, dev d is 'devdas' made in the present tense. not only is it audacious, brash and raw but it also makes the story of a self-destructive, egoistic, romantic alcoholic seen three times already on screen interesting and nouvel.

 RATING - 3.5/5